$90 Find Cheap Flights from Portland to Pennsylvania

 The average price of all round-trip flights from Portland to Pennsylvania clicked on KAYAK for each day over the last 12 months.

-If your flying dates are flexible, you should consider flying to Pennsylvania on a Tuesday, as we generally find the cheapest rates on that day for this route.
-On the other hand, Thursday is the most expensive day to fly from Portland to Pennsylvania.
-For your return ticket, we recommend flying on a Wednesday and avoiding Thursdays for the best deals.
+If your flying dates are flexible, you should consider flying to Pennsylvania on a Monday, as we generally find the cheapest rates on that day for this route.
+On the other hand, Saturday is the most expensive day to fly from Portland to Pennsylvania.
+For your return ticket, we recommend flying on a Wednesday and avoiding Tuesdays for the best deals.

 How far in advance should I book a flight from Portland to Pennsylvania?